runemalm/OpenDDD.NET/docs/gettingstarted.rst

     using System.Threading;
     using System.Threading.Tasks;
-    using DDD.Application;
-    using DDD.Application.Settings;
-    using DDD.Domain.Model.Auth;
-    using DDD.Domain.Model.Error;
+    using OpenDDD.Application;
-    using DDD.Domain.Services;
+    using OpenDDD.Domain.Model.Error;
-    using DDD.Logging;
+    using OpenDDD.Domain.Services;
     using Domain.Model.Assignment;
     using Domain.Model.Permission;
     using Domain.Model.Realm;